 New Jersey Appeals Court Upholds Tax Court Finding No Unitary Nature of Limited Partnership

 New Jersey Appellate Division holds limited partner of limited partnership was not subject to Corporation Business Tax because limited partner was not unitary with limited partnership and limited partner had no independent nexus with NJ.
 The decision upholds the lower court’s decision.
-The decision is discussed in greater detail at this blog post.

 Missouri Denies Sale for Resale Exemption for Guest Houses

 Worlds of Fun (“WOF”) operated cabins and cottages that it rented to guests on a nightly basis.
 It claimed a sale for resale exemption on tangible personal property that it provided to the guests in the quarters, such as benches, beds and mattresses.
 The Administrative Hearing Commission denied the exemption on the basis that insufficient control was transferred to the guests.
 A similar case regarding toiletries is currently pending before the Texas Third Court of Appeals, for which the trial court denied the sale for resale exemption.